Lacrymology/states/sentry/doc/usage.rst

 Sometimes it take so much time to delete a group that it timeout :doc:`/nginx/doc/index` and :doc:`/uwsgi/doc/index`.
-A hack for this is to note the group ID in the URL, such as: https://sentry.example.com/team/project/group/1234/ the id is ``1234``.
+A hack for this is to note the group ID in the :ref:`glossary-URL`, such as: https://sentry.example.com/team/project/group/1234/ the id is ``1234``.

 Then run::